Reading Colour Charts

-Changing the colour balance will produce mossy greens, a rich rust color, or earthy browns.
+Changing the colour balance will produce mossy greens, a rich rust colour, or earthy browns.

-Cyan and yellow will produce a green color.
+Cyan and yellow will produce a green colour.
 Set the values to equal parts and make them dense for vibrant results.
 As for yellow, be careful when making it darker.
-It can become easily more of a sage or mustard color.
+It can become easily more of a sage or mustard colour.
 For a much denser mixture, it can become more orange or green.

-In CMYK, blue is one of the most challenging colors to reproduce accurately.
+In CMYK, blue is one of the most challenging colours to reproduce accurately.
 We suggest you use even and balanced mixtures, like 100-50-0-0.
-Otherwise, the result will be a purple or green color.
+Otherwise, the result will be a purple or green colour.

 Pinks in CMYK printing are all about the magenta.
-For stand out pink colors - the magenta levels should be high, and the yellow, cyan, and black low.
+For stand-out pink colours - the magenta levels should be high, and the yellow, cyan, and black low.
 If you add too much yellow, you will get more red hues, but with too much cyan, it will turn purple.